lucas-sort/lucas-sort.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Statistics and Machine Learning, Université Paris-Saclay, 2025
-* Engineering Degree in Applied Mathmetics and Computer Science, ENSIMAG - Grenoble Institute of Technology, 2021
+* Engineering Degree in Applied Mathematics and Computer Science, ENSIMAG - Grenoble Institute of Technology, 2021
-* Preparatory Classes (Prépa) in Mathemetics and Physics, Paris, 2018
+* Preparatory Classes (Prépa) in Mathematics and Physics, Paris, 2018

 Publications